 Perfect your personal statement

 Some programs will ask you to write a personal statement related to your chosen field of study.
-You can meet with a career adviser to review your personal statement.
+You can meet with a career advisor to review your personal statement.
 Personal statements are usually categorized in one of the following ways:

 A general personal statement